TerryV8/click-count/docs/terraform_load_balancer.md

-Let us add 2 app servers running nginx containers in the private subnet and configure a load balancer in the public subnet
+Let us add 2 app servers running Nginx containers in the private subnet and configure a load balancer in the public subnet

 The app servers are not accessible directly from the internet and can be accessed via the VPN.
-Since we haven't configured our VPN yet to access the instances, we will provision the instances by boostrapping a cloud-init configuration file via the user_data resource parameter.
+Since we haven't configured our VPN yet to access the instances, we will provide the instances by bootstrapping a cloud-init configuration file via the user_data resource parameter.

 The defacto multi-distribution package cloud-init handles early initialization of a cloud instance.

-Create the app.yml cloud config file under cloud-config directory with the below configuration:
+Create the app.yml cloud config file under the cloud-config directory with the below configuration:

 #cloud-config
 # Cloud config for application servers